-- access to more than 100 submissions to the Commission on the Fifth Framework Programme: - consideration of the 5-year assessment reports on all 18 Specific Programmes in the Fourth Framework Programme and of the JRC: - discussions with the Directors of each Specific Programme (DGs III, VI.
-VII, XIII, XIII, XIV, XVII.
-JRC) and with the chairmen of the 5-year Assessment Panels, the Director-General of the Joint Research Centre and the Director-General of DGXII, his Deputy and other key staff.
+- access to more than 100 submissions to the Commission on the fifth framework programme; - consideration of the five-year assessment reports on all 18 specific programmes in the fourth framework programme and of the JRC; - discussions with the directors of each specific programme (DGs III, VI, VII, XII, XIII, XIV, XVII, JRC) and with the chairmen of the five-year assessment panels, the Director-General of the

+Joint Research Centre (JRC) and the Director-General of DG XII, his deputy and other key staff.

 Inevitably, there were limits to the expertise and knowledge that the Panel brought to its assessment of the large volume of material made available.
-But it did not come across any areas of major concern regarding the quality of the research being undertaken in the Programmes.
+But it did not come across any areas of major concern regarding the quality of the research being undertaken in the programmes.

-We have confined our recommendations to a small number of general reforms with the potential to achieve that leap forward in qualitative performance required for the Fifth Framework Programme.
+We have confined our recommendations to a small number of general reforms with the potential to achieve that leap forward in qualitative performance required for the fifth framework programme.

-We believe that our proposals will greatly improve the efficiency, quality, and relevance of the Framework Programme, while also enhancing the reputation of the European Union's science community in the eyes of its citizens and elected representatives.
+We believe that our proposals will greatly improve the efficiency, quality, and relevance of the framework programme, while also enhancing the reputation of the European Union's scientific community in the eyes of its citizens and elected representatives.

-2.0 The Objective for the Fifth Framework Programme
+2. The objective for the fifth framework programme